 by Katie DiMuzio

-Who, exactly, in your company should you reach out to?
-If you’re not confident enough or don’t feel comfortable speaking with your boss directly, speak to someone in your Human Resources or People Operations department.
+Who, exactly, in your company should you reach out to first?
+If you don’t feel comfortable speaking with your boss directly, speak to someone in your Human Resources or People Operations department.

 Determine in advance what you’re hoping to get out of the conversation.

-This could be arranged by email, a Slack message, or a simple “Hey, can we grab coffee and chat for a few minutes?”
+This could be arranged by email, shooting over a Slack message, or simply asking “Hey, can we grab coffee and chat for a few minutes?”

 You know your company culture best – let that be your guide in how to request the sit down!

-Be professional, while conveying your gratitude for their time.
-If done right, your manager can help you make the right changes so that you can get back to working at your very best.
+Remember, If you’re appropriately transparent about your needs, your supervisors can help you make the right changes – so that you can get back to working at your very best.
 It’s a win-win for everyone!

 Ready to start therapy?
 Check out Zencare.co to find a therapist who can help you navigate the best course of action for your particular mental health concerns and work environment.

-Katie DiMuzio, LCSW, is the Partnerships Manager at Zencare.
+Katie DiMuzio, LCSW is a Licensed Clinical Social Worker in Washington DC.
 Through her work as a licensed clinician, Katie discovered how hard it is for people to learn about and access high quality therapy.
-This brought her to Zencare, where she is leading partnerships in the community to ensure Zencare is reaching those who need it.
+At Zencare, she has vetted therapists as part of the clinical team and led community partnerships and to ensure Zencare is reaching those who need it.